-This School's Similar Schools Group: 8
+This School's Similar Schools Group: 3

-All schools in this group are elementary level schools in urban or suburban school districts with high student needs in relation to district resources.
-The schools in this group are in the middle range of student needs for elementary level schools in these districts.
+All schools in this group are New York City elementary level schools.
+The schools in this group are in the higher range of student needs for elementary level schools in this district.

 This School's Results in Grade 3 English Language Arts